Why should you come to Career Counseling Connecticut?

 Your career is too important for false modesty.
 We are confident that we are the best at career counseling in Connecticut.
 Please ask your own trusted sources.

-Here’s the simple summary.
+Why are we confident that we are the best at this work.
 Most every career counselor is a psychologist who is masquerading as a career counselor.
-Generally speaking, psychologists are not skilled in giving practical advice.
+Generally speaking, psychologists are neither trained nor skilled in giving practical advice about the work world.
 Most have little work experience outside the very narrow confines of psychology and most do not fully understand how to advise clients on how to gain entry into career fields.

 The other more narrow but better type of career counselor is someone who decided that this is what they want to do, in part, because they did not have a career otherwise.
 I think this type is more practical.
-But there is a lingering challenge – these types were not that successful in creating their own careers.
+But there is a lingering challenge: these types were not that successful in creating their own careers.
 They became career counselors primarily because they were immersed in figuring out what to do for their own career, couldn’t figure it out, and then decided to help others with career issues.
 Their hearts are in the right place.
-But much like a money manager who is not wealthy, it strikes me as a bit strange that someone who advises someone on how to have a successful career did not have one herself.
+But much like money managers who are not wealthy, their stories are a bit problematic.
 So, at the very least, we are really good because, unfortunately, the vast majority of people who do this work are not good.
 Review our biographies so that you understand the breadth of our work experience and the success in our careers.
 We are simply different than almost every career counselor you will find in Connecticut.

 Should I spend money on career counseling?